Biro is coming? Corinthians promise has luxury performance and trains with professionals | Corinthians

 In a chat with the ge this week, he talked about his plans.
 The coach has already given a chance to Robert Renan (18 years old), Matheus Araújo (20), Giovane (18), Felipe (18) and Wesley (17) to debut:

 – I prepare myself and seek to evolve every day to continue doing my job and, if called upon, to help the main cast in the best way.
-I do see that this (the premiere) can happen, but I treat the topic naturally.
+I see, yes, that this (the premiere) can happen, but I treat the subject naturally.
 When the time is right, it will happen.
 And I need to be prepared.

 More news about Corinthians: